Masters in Theological Studies (MATS)

 The majority of our students are pursuing a vocation of church ministry, and our ecclesially engaged faculty are well-suited to help you in your preparation.
-Besides the variety of past church ministry experiences that we bring, many of our faculty are currently serving as pastors and interim pastors.
+Besides the variety of past church ministry experiences that we bring, many of our faculty currently serve as pastors and interim pastors.
 At the same time, some of you might be considering a PhD.
 Many of our faculty, some with degrees from world-class research universities, are engaged in research and publishing.
 We have had a number of students complete further graduate study successfully at other well-respected programs, such as Duke University and Manchester University.
 The option to write a thesis is especially helpful for those looking in this direction.

 Besides the personal enrichment from studying the Bible, theology and ministry with great faculty, graduates of the MATS program will be equipped for a variety of opportunities.
 The MATS degree can provide the educational framework needed for most ministry and teaching opportunities.
 In addition, graduates may choose to pursue further education at the PhD level.
 If you are considering a PhD, a sister institution has drawn together a helpful description of the process of preparing and applying: “Pursuing a PhD.”
 In addition, Nijay Gupta has prepared a helpful book that describes the process in more depth: Prepare, Succeed, Advance.